-Practicum/Field Experiences
+College of Education Practicum/Field Experience Expectations

 Practicum/field experiences are field-based learning opportunities that focus on observation, application, and reflection.
-Practicum/field experiences require the Teacher Candidate to spend a prescribed amount of time in real-life classroom settings in order to demonstrate competency with predetermined activities that are aligned to professional standards in the field of education.
-Teacher Candidates who are not in an active student status may not complete practicum/field experience hours in the field.
-Teacher Candidates must have current/valid fingerprint clearance on file with their Field Experience Counselor prior to starting any fingerprint clearance required course.
+Practicum/field experiences require the candidate to spend a prescribed amount of time in real-life classroom settings to demonstrate competency with predetermined activities that are aligned to professional standards in the field of education.

+Approved Practicum/Field Experience Settings